Note: Click on any blue colored text for more information.

 If the DEP issues a violation with mistakes, you may be entitled to have the fine rescinded.

-If the violation was issued erroneously, we can provide the evidence.
+If the violation was issued erroneously, we can provide the evidence (read about successful defenses against Noise Violations here and here).
 And if you really are in violation, we can make recommendations to help fix the problem.
 In some cases, the fine for a first violation can be waived if you can show that you are proceeding with a remediation plan.

 In either case, you'll need to act quickly and get the proper plan in place the first time.